DraeRamsey/tic-tac-toe/README.md

-# A JavaScript Tic Tac Toe game
+# A JavaScript Tic Tac Toe Game

 ## This is an exercise from The Odin Project's full stack JavaScript curriculum.